 1. "Ramblin' Man"

-One of The Allman Brothers Band's biggest hit and one of their most memorable songs is "Ramblin' Man" from their Brothers And Sisters album.
-The song, which was written and sung by Dickey Betts, was inspired by Hank Williams' classic tune of the same name.
-"Ramblin' Man" could easily be confused for a country song, which the group was initially hesitant about, but they decided to put it on the album.
-The song was the band's only Top 10 hit on the Billboard Hot 100, landing at No. 2.
+The most memorable Allman Brothers song debuted on the band's Brothers and Sisters album.
+It was inspired by the classic Hank Williams tune of the same name.
+Indeed, "Ramblin' Man" could easily be confused for a country song, which the group was initially hesitant about.
+The song was the band's only Top 10 hit on the all-genre Billboard Hot 100, landing at No. 2.